Xero349/Data-Cleaning-and-Preparation-Project_MY-SQL/README.md

+ (NOTE) Read the Screenshots in order by number.

 This project demonstrates how to perform data cleaning using MySQL Workbench and SQL.
 The focus is on transforming a raw layoffs dataset into a clean, consistent, and analysis-ready format.